globus/globus-compute/docs/endpoints/templates.rst

-The template that ``globus-compute-endpoint configure`` writes for a new endpoint includes a default ``worker_init`` that builds the user endpoint process' Python environment at task-submission time.
+The template that ``globus-compute-endpoint configure`` writes for a new endpoint includes a default ``worker_init`` that builds the user endpoint process' Python environment dynamically.
 This script:

 #. ensures `uv`_ is available, installing it to ``~/.local/bin`` if necessary;
 #. creates (or reuses) a virtual environment under